 Texas Practice Owner Named AAEP Vice President

 Dr. Rob Franklin, partner in Fredericksburg Equine Veterinary Services in Fredericksburg, Texas, and a strong advocate for equine-humanitarian efforts through his support of working equid welfare, has been appointed 2021 vice president of the American Association of Equine Practitioners.
-He will be installed during the Dec.
-8 President’s Luncheon at the 66th Annual Convention in Las Vegas, Nev., and will assume the role of AAEP president in 2023.
+He was installed on Dec.
+9 during the 2020 AAEP Virtual Convention & Trade Show and will assume the role of AAEP president in 2023.

 Dr. Franklin received his veterinary degree in 1999 from Texas A&M University and became board certified in large animal internal medicine in 2003 while completing his residency at the University of Florida.
 He subsequently established and managed intensive care units at equine referral hospitals in Australia, Florida and Texas before opening a veterinary consulting and practice ownership firm in 2012 and starting his current practice in 2018.